10 Common Driving Distractions

 Rideshare and taxi drivers are among the most vulnerable to falling victim to distractions from conversing with passengers.
 Some riders are chatty while the driver is trying to get them to the right location.

-Other times riders have been drinking, or they are fighting among themselves in the vehicle.
+Other times riders have been drinking, or they are fighting with a backseat or front seat passenger.
 Obnoxious riders distract drivers and make it difficult for them to concentrate on the road at a time when they need to pay extra attention to ensure they get their riders to their destinations.

 Every parent, grandparent, or other adult who has driven with kids in the backseat understands how tending to passengers can distract drivers.
 This driving distraction is often related to having children in the vehicle because adults in the back seat typically do not need assistance.